What is hospice?

 - Jot down the name and title of the person who manages the hospice service.

 - What are the two best ways to get in touch with the owners and managers?
-(Write down their phone numbers).
+(Keep a record of their phone numbers).

 - How long has the manager been running the hospice service or others like it?